-A wealth of industry information can be found in US government websites from Executive departments, government oversight/regulatory agencies or other government documentation (e.g. congressional committee reports, etc.).
+A wealth of financial and economic industry information can be found in US government websites from Executive departments, government oversight/regulatory agencies or other government documentation (e.g. congressional committee reports, etc.).
 One benefit of government generated industry information is that the information tends to be expressed using industry metrics.

 There are a few ways to find industry data from government sources.